Pay Off Credit Card Debt for Good [and faster]

 $1000 can help you deal with most emergencies during the time you’re committed to paying off your debt.
 But if you don’t have that cash savings, you’ll have to put the emergency on your credit card, which you don’t want to do.

-Spend What You Have
+5. Spend Only What You Have

 You’ve got to figure out how much money you actually have to pay your monthly bills, along with your credit card debt.

 This is the total amount of money you need to set aside to make sure you can pay each card for the month.
 (Don’t worry about them just being minimums – you’ll add to this amount later).

 Next, add up the total expenses you have each month.
 Think about groceries, restaurants, utilities, clothing, mortgage or rent, car payments, tuition, insurance costs, and gifts.

 If this amount is higher than your monthly paychecks (and it probably will be), then you need to start slashing.
-Think of any expense you currently have that isn’t absolutely necessary.
+Eating out is an excellent place to begin.

 If the difference between your expenses and your earnings is huge, then you may need to think about making more money.

 It may be easier to slash expenses than it is to earn more income, so consider starting there.

-Use Every Extra Cent on Your Credit Card Debt
+6. Use Every Extra Cent on Your Credit Card Debt

 You won’t ever have extra money if you wait to pay your debt at the end of your pay cycle.
 So right after you pay your rent or mortgage, pay your credit cards.

 For example, if you owe $1,213.71 on your Lowe’s card, then send in your $50 monthly minimum payment plus an extra amount of $150 (or whatever extra you’ve decided you can pay) to that card.

 Now, color in your thermometer with the amount you’ve just paid off, even if it’s a tiny sliver.

 Then, you’ll have that minimum payment ($50) plus your extra payment ($150) to apply to the next credit card you’ll pay off!

 Pay Off Credit Card Debt For Good

-It may take a long time–maybe even years–, but once you pay off that debt, it will be gone forever.
+It may take a long time–maybe even years–but once you pay off that debt, it will be gone forever.